 A beautiful sandy beach path, with shade

-For a more detailed tour of White Beach you can read my guide: What White Beach is Like & Where To Stay.
+For a more detailed tour of White Beach you can read my guide: What White Beach & Its Stations Are Like.

 Each beach also has its own attractiveness.
 Some are amazingly beautiful, some are good for snorkeling, some have privacy, and some have a mix of those and other things.